dynport/urknall/README.md

 * recipes/cookbooks/playbooks/etc.
 * template -> target mappings (see Building Blocks)

-To allow your team to e.g. provision a new server you only need to share a single binary.
-There should be no need to install any software (ruby, python, etc.), libraries (gems, pip packages, etc) or have a checkout of a repository for e.g. config templates.
+To allow your teammates to provision a new server you only need to share one single binary.
+There should be no need to install any software (ruby, python, etc.), libraries (gems, pip packages, etc) or have a checkout of a repository for config templates.

 You can (and should) add checks which make sure that you always use the most recent version of the binary (to avoid regressions) by e.g. validating the build revision of the binary with a remote service.
+Having a single file to maintain reduces the complexity of this chure.

 ### Type safety
-Infrastructure should be describe in a type safe porgramming language.
+Infrastructure should be describe in a type safe programming language.

-* compiler support: catch bugs/typos/etc early (not when doing the provisioning)
+* compiler support: catch bugs/typos/etc early (even before doing any provisioning)
-* allows refactorings, cleaning up, drying up of your configuration
+* easier refactorings, cleaning up, drying up of your configuration
-* allows reducing of duplications
+* reduce duplication and clutter

 __YAML is neither type safe, nor a programming language__

+Choosing a purely declarative approach or even domain specific languages to infrastructure definition leaves room for interpretation and therefor misunderstanding.

 ### Pragmatic

 urknall Templates (see Buildling Blocks) should not be too generic.
-They should not include all the nobs to e.g. configure your database server.
-They should also not support multiple linux distributions etc. If you feel that need, urknall is not the right library for you.
+They should not include all the nobs to configure your database server.
+They should also not support multiple linux distributions as you will rarely need to switch your OS platform.
+If you feel that need, urknall is not the right library for you.

 ## Building Blocks